Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Results and Discussion

 \subsection{Validation using simulated data}

-First of all, we validate the reconstruction method on some mock data.
-We create several forms of primordial power spectra with added features, project them to obtain the corresponding $C_\ell$s, and generate 100 random realisations from them.
-The $C_\ell^\mathrm{TT}$ for $\ell<30$ were drawn from a $\chi^2$-distribution (up to a factor), whereas the rest were drawn from a multivariate normal distribution using the CamSpec unbinned TT, TE and EE covariance matrices.
+We validate the reconstruction method on some mock data.
+We create several forms of PPS with artificially added features, compute the corresponding theoretical $C_\ell$s, and draw 100 random realisations from them.
+The $C_\ell^\mathrm{TT}$ for $\ell<30$ were drawn from a $\chi^2$-distribution (up to a constant factor), whereas the rest were drawn from a multivariate normal distribution using the CamSpec unbinned TT, TE and EE covariance matrices.
 We assume cosmic variance limited cross covariances (TT-TE, TE-EE, and TT-EE).
-MRL and regularised MRL reconstructions were applied on the mock $C_\ell$s to recover the primordial power spectrum.
-Figure \ref{fig:retrieval_test} shows the result.
+Figure \ref{fig:retrieval_test} shows the result of MRL and RegMRL reconstructions applied to these mock $C_\ell$s to recover the PPS.

-We find that MRL can indeed recover the features present in the primordial power spectrum as it has previously been shown \cite{Shafieloo2004MRL,Hazra2013wmapMRL,Hazra2014PlanckMRL}.
-Note that, in previous works, the reconstruction results shown here were smoothed afterwards using a Gaussian smoothing kernel to reduce the noise.
-Here, we use the diffusive regularisation method outlined in Section \ref{sec:methodology} and obtain the results shown on the right-hand side of Figure \ref{fig:retrieval_test}.
-The regularisation enables us to retrieve the features more clearly.
+We find that MRL can indeed recover the features present in PPS as it has been shown in \cite{Shafieloo2004MRL,Hazra2013wmapMRL,Hazra2014PlanckMRL}.
+Note that, in these previous works, the reconstruction results were smoothed using a Gaussian smoothing kernel to regularize them.
+Here, we use the diffusive regularization method outlined in the methods section and obtain the results shown on the right-hand side of Figure \ref{fig:retrieval_test}.
+The regularization enables us to retrieve the features more clearly.